-- The ORPP should provide a more comprehensive description of the needs and opportunities for multidisciplinary research, as well as research partnerships (multi-agency and agency/academic/industry/international), for each societal theme. - The Implementation Strategy for the ORPP should evaluate the adequacy of existing mechanisms for interagency and agency-academia collaborative research to identify opportunities to improve collaboration among sectors.
+RECOMMENDATION: The ORPP should provide a more comprehensive description of the needs and opportunities for multidisciplinary research, as well as research partnerships (multiagency and agency-academia-industry-international) for each societal theme.

+RECOMMENDATION: The implementation strategy for the ORPP should evaluate the adequacy of existing mechanisms for interagency and agency-academia collaborative research to identify opportunities to improve collaboration among sectors.

-• Disciplinary expertise and research should not be neglected in the description of important research and training needs presented in this document.
+RECOMMENDATION: Disciplinary expertise and research should not be neglected in the description of important research and training needs presented in the plan.